Shipping Pre-registered Keys

 Configuring Workflow Connections

-The following example describes how to authorize and configure the Create shipment workflow connections.
+In this step you will authorize and configure the Create shipment workflow connections.

 Do the following to create the connection from the Okta org: